abbas-taher/decision-tree-algorithm-example/README.md

           return bestFeature                          # return an best feature index

 The code above is used to find the feature that can produce the highest information gain (across all its feature values) for the given set of labels.
-This means, that the choosen feature can split the data uniformally and produce the purest isfish nodes.
+This means, that the choosen feature can split the data uniformally and produce the "purest" set of terminating nodes.

 Initially the function calcualte the baseEntropy for all labels of the dataset (which will be used to compare information gain).
-Then for each feature it calculates the featEntropy (feature Entropy) by dividing the dataset into various subgroup, then calculating the sum of all Entropies for all feature values.
+Then for each feature it calculates the featEntropy (feature Entropy) by dividing the dataset into various subgroup, then calculating the sum of all these Entropies for all feature values.
+In information theory featEntropy represents the information content of a message and in our case is calculated as follows:

+&nbsp; &nbsp; &nbsp; featEntrop(F) = - P(x<sub>0</sub>) * log<sub>2</sub> (P(x<sub>0</sub>)) - P(x<sub>1</sub>) * log<sub>2</sub> (P(x<sub>1</sub>))

 The code listing below shows the featEntropy for each label group when given the full 7 data records.
 The calculation and spliting show is the same one done to select the root of the decision tree, in this case *non-surfacing*.